TriesteCitizen/ctf-writeups/TryHackMe/Jack-of-All-Trades.md

 </body></html>
 ```

 Not too shabby.
-Looking back at the html, we can see that jack had a note to himself hidden in the comment section that says to look in the recovery.php directory, if he ever gets locket out from something.
+Looking back at the html, we can see that jack had a note to himself hidden in the comment section that says to look in the recovery.php directory, if he ever gets locked out from something.
 This obviously is very interesting to us.

 ```
 root@ip-10-65-97-154:~# curl -L http://10.65.185.240:22/recovery.php